Admissions Policies

 Transfer Students

 Kolbe Academy welcomes transfer students at all grade levels.
 We will provide you with a “Request for Release of Records and Transcript of Credits” form after you enroll with us.
 Please use this form when requesting your student’s records from previous schools.
+Students transferring to Kolbe Academy must complete 25% of their required credits using Kolbe courses.
+Beginning with the high school Class of 2031, 25% of the academic credits in graduation requirements must carry the T, A, or O designation.

 Grades 1-8 Transfer Students